 Don’t use hyphens.
 If a word won’t fit on a line, put the whole word on the next line rather than splitting it with a hyphen.
 Hyphenated words (eg u-boat) should be on one line, not split over two lines at the hyphen.

 Hopefully your books have a consistent layout already, but this is particularly important when designing books for the partially sighted.
 Headings should be clearly different to the body text.
 It’s a good idea to include chapter names on page headers if possible, as it allows the reader to easily determine where they are in the book.

 Finally, make it clear that the book is a large print edition.
 In KDP Print, make sure that the “Large Print” box is ticked on the Paperback Details page.
 In IngramSpark, tick the “Large Text Edition” box in the Print Options section.
 This will set the metadata so that retailers can categorise it as a large print edition.
 In order to make it clear to human readers, however, the title should be modified.
 This need be no more than appending “(Large Print)” to the end of the title.
 The cover should be marked to show that it is a large print edition.
 This can be as simple as a coloured band with “Large Print Edition” printed in it.

 This blog post covers the essential points.
 If you wish to find out more, the following are likely to be useful:

 - UK Association for Accessible Formats (UKAAF)

 - Royal National Institute of Blind People (RNIB)

 - American Foundation for the Blind

 Making a large print version of paper books isn’t too difficult, although a large number of images will make it more challenging.
-In my experience, sales have been minimal.
-That may be true for you too, but the only way to find out for sure is to try it.
-If you don’t want to do all this yourself, I can do it for you.
+In Robin’s experience, sales have been minimal.
+That may be true for you too, but other authors report that their large print editions sell well.
+The only way to find out for sure is to try it.
+If you don’t want to do all this yourself, we can do it for you.